jeongho9413/calibped/README.md

 # CalibPed

-* **CalibPed** is a package for 3D LiDAR person segmentation in real time using LiDAR-camera calibration based on ROS2.
+* **CalibPed** is a ROS2 package for real-time 3D pedestrian segmentatoin using LiDAR-camera calibration.
 * It has been tested with a **Livox Mid-360** and **GoPro Hero 13 Black** on **ROS2 Humble**.
-* This codebase is part of projects being conducted on our lab.
+* This repository is part of ongoing projects in our lab.

 ## Quick start